black-studio/black-studio-tinymce-widget/readme.txt

 = How to translate widgets using WPML =

 The current version of `Black Studio TinyMCE Widget` plugin works together with the `WPML String translation` plugin.
-To translate a widget created with `Black Studio TinyMCE Widget` plugin you have to create it on the widgets panel and then go to WPML -> String translation and translate the title and text from there (unfortunately the translation textarea has no wysywyg editor).
+To translate a widget created with `Black Studio TinyMCE Widget` plugin you have to create it on the widgets panel and then go to `WPML` -> `String translation` and translate the title and text from there (unfortunately the translation textarea has no wysywyg editor).
-Note: If you installed WPML after the creation of the widgets, just re-save them and they will appear on the String Translation list.
+Note: If you installed WPML after the creation of the widgets, just re-save them and they will appear on the String translation list.

 = The plugin doesn't work as expected =